zac7777/Entropy/Entropy/Sets/Miscellaneous/Learned Bonuses.md

 ##### Level 3:

 Whenever you activate a move on a weapon from "Cowboy Guns" the next move not named "Fire" you activate on that weapon has -2 AP and -2 EP cost

 ---

+#### Archer

+##### Level 1:

+You have +2 Proficiency with all "Bows"

+##### Level 2:

+You may craft 2d8 of any "Arrows" by spending a downtime and succeeding the challenge

+Avoidance type: Connection
+Minimum roll: 6

+##### Level 3:

+Attacking with a weapon from "Bows" will never cause a creature to gain awareness of you, attacks made with these weapons at 30m or more have -20 Accuracy

+---

+#### Breaker

+##### Level 1:

+You have +2 Proficiency with all "Maces"

+##### Level 2:

+Whenever you deal damage to a creature with no DT to that damage type, you gain advantage on that damage roll

+##### Level 3:

+Choose a damage type, attacks with weapons from "Maces" will always deal an additional 1d6 + 1 damage of that type

+---